Terrorgram: Publications

 Following the ideological standard of Siege and The Turner Diaries, detailed instructions for attacking critical infrastructure are found in white supremacist manuals and propaganda distributed over Terrorgram channels.
-Terrorgram issued the third instalment of a digital magazine series called Hard Reset which glorifies white supremacist attacks and gives explanations for sector-specific critical infrastructure targeting.
+Terrorgram issued the third instalment of a digital magazine series called Hard Reset which glorifies white supremacist attacks and gives explanations for sector-specific critical infrastructure targeting and gives detailed tactical information and targeting.
+On 28 December 2023, Terrorgram published a manual for the improvised manufacture of explosives using urea nitrate.

-In mid-June 2021, a group of right-wing extremists collectively produced A Terrorgram Publication, a 136-page guide online with the title Militant Accelerationism: A Collective Handbook consisting of detailed incitements for attacks on critical infrastructure and violence against minorities, police, public figures, journalists and other perceived enemies.
-In December 2021, the Terrorgram collective published a second document called 'Do It for the 'Gram.
-The 268-page, multi-author document contains ideological sections that stem from accelerationism, white supremacy, and eco-fascism, together with practical instructions on how to facilitate the collapse of Western society.
+In June 2021, the collective published a guide online with incitements for attacks on infrastructure and violence against minorities, police, public figures, journalists and other perceived enemies.
+In December 2021, they published a second document containing ideological sections on accelerationism, white supremacy, and ecofascism, together with practical instructions.

-A 24-minute video titled White Terror, made by Terrorgram, was originally released on October 14, 2022.
+A 24-minute video titled White Terror, made by Terrorgram, was originally released on 14 October 2022.
 It celebrates dozens of individuals who committed acts of violence and terrorism from 1968 to the present against the government, police officers, women, Jews, Muslims, Sikhs, immigrants, people of color, LGBTQ people, leftists, journalists, and medical professionals.
 In addition to praising the perpetrators and referring to them as "saints," the video encourages further acts of terrorism, stating that future attacks will be honored.
 The video contains footage taken from the 2019 Christchurch shooting and 2022 Buffalo attack videos in addition to news clips.
+In March 2023, Dallas Erin Humber was found to be the narrator of the Terrorgram videos.

+Attacks

+Response

+Terrorgram has been deemed a terrorist entity or faces terrorist sanctions from the United Kingdom, the United States Department of State, and Australia.
+The United Kingdom added Terrorgram collective to the list of proscribed organizations in April 2024.
+Home Secretary James Cleverly stated that "The Terrorgram collective spreads vile propaganda and aims to radicalise young people to conduct heinous terrorist acts".
+On January 13, 2025 the United States Department of State designated Terrorgram as a terrorist organization and sanctioned its leaders Ciro Daniel Amorim Ferreira, Noah Licul and Hendrik-Wahl Muller.
+The Australian foreign affairs minister, Penny Wong, stated on February 2, 2025, that terrorism sanctions had been placed on the Terrorgram network.
+On June 27, 2025 Terrorgram was officially listed as a terrorist organization in Australia.